CPunch/openpunk/content/pages/obfuscation-in-c/index.md

 ## Generating the blobs

 Now what if we want to change the strings?
-There's a lot of manual labor in regenerating our data blob.
+That's a lot of manual labor in regenerating our data blob.
 Luckily for us, Laika also has a solution for that!
-The [VMBoxGen](https://git.openpunk.com/CPunch/Laika/src/branch/main/tools/vmboxgen/src/main.c) target reads our configured strings and generates a header-file for our data-blobs *before* everything is compiled.
+The [VMBoxGen](https://git.openpunk.com/CPunch/Laika/src/branch/main/tools/vmboxgen/src/main.c) target reads our configured strings and generates a header file for our data-blobs *before* everything is compiled.

 The strings the `VMBoxGen` target uses are from our `lconfig.h` file, which in turn is generated before compilation using cmake: